nubomedia-vtt/kurento-room-client-android/README.md

 Usage
 --------
-THe more detailed Developers Guide and Installation Guide are available at [http://kurento-room-client-android.readthedocs.org/en/latest/](http://kurento-room-client-android.readthedocs.org/en/latest/)
+The more detailed Developers Guide and Installation Guide are available at [http://kurento-room-client-android.readthedocs.org/en/latest/](http://kurento-room-client-android.readthedocs.org/en/latest/)

 You can import this project to your own Android Studio project via Maven (jCenter or Maven Central) by adding the following line to module's `build.gradle` file:
 ```